julianfbeck/upstash-redis-proxy/README.md

 # Upstash Redis Proxy

+> ⚠️ **Note**: This project is currently a work in progress.
+Features and documentation may be incomplete or subject to change.

 A Go-based HTTP proxy that forwards Upstash Redis REST API requests to a local Redis instance.

 ## Features